sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 the *improvement* made by each student from one test to the next and treating that as our raw data.
 To do this, we will need to create a new variable for the ``improvement`` that each student makes, and add it to the |chico|_ data set.
-The easiest way to do thit is to compute a new variable, with the expression ``grade_test2 - grade_test1``.
+The easiest way to do this is to compute a new variable, with the expression ``grade_test2 - grade_test1``.

 Once we have computed this new ``improvement`` variable we can draw a